 “There are so many worthy holidays and observances, it can be hard to decide which ones to select,” said Cote.
 “As employers, you also have to consider the needs of the business.”

 Your holiday PTO policy doesn’t have to be set in stone.
-It can be flexible and everchanging to address the current social climate.
+It can be flexible and ever-changing to address the current social climate.
 For example, in response to the Black Lives Matter movement, Zenefits designated Juneteenth as a permanent paid company holiday starting in 2020.
-Cote said the company also offers civic and volunteer time off so employees can vote, volunteer, or protest.
+Cote said the company also offers civic and volunteer time off so employees can vote, volunteer or protest.

 “As an employer, it’s about doing the right thing and making a difference,” Cote said.

-Before you put a holiday on the books, figure out how many employees need to work and how much you’ll pay them.
+Before you put a holiday on the books, determine how many employees must work and how much you’ll pay them.
 If you make Christmas an official holiday but still need staff that day, paying time-and-a-half or double time is a great way to boost goodwill, if your business can afford it.

 Paid holidays benefit your employees and your business in the following ways:

 Incorporating paid time off for holidays requires upfront work on the business owner’s part.
 You must determine how much PTO you can afford, its impact on productivity and the bottom line, and what your competitors are doing.